glujan/drpg/CONTRIBUTING.md

 Use standard GitHub Flow - create a fork of this repo, prepare a branch with changes you'd like to have merged to the project and create a new Pull Request.

-Please provide tests for the code you are contributing.
+Please provide tests/screenshots for the code you are contributing.

 # Development